 Terms of Service.

-Effective May 4, 2026
+Effective June 15, 2026

 These are the rules of the road for using Counsel Commons™, a software marketplace operated by Legal InnovAI LLC (Colorado).
 They apply whether you're browsing, buying, or selling.
-The two things worth reading carefully: how to raise a problem with a skill (§05), and the limit on what we can owe you if something goes wrong (§09).

 01